pantheon-systems/documentation/source/_docs/pantheon-yml.md

 - `full+subdomains` - Redirect to HTTPS with a year-long HSTS header that will enforce HTTPS for subdomains, even those not on Pantheon.
    - This is the recommended and most secure configuration.

-Any option with `+subdomains` should only be used for subdomains on Pantheon and other sites that connect via HTTPS.
-HSTS headers sent with `full` or `full+subdomains` are cached by browsers for one year.
-If you disable HTTPS (e.g. by moving to a host that doesn't support HTTPS) returning visitors will be unable to access your site until they manually clear their browser cache.

-To prepare your site to serve all content via HTTPS, follow the [Switching Sites from HTTP to HTTPS](/docs/http-to-https/) doc.

-!!!!!!!!!!!!!!!!!!!!!!!!
-*Considerations*
+**Considerations**
 - Use of `full` or `full+subdomains` should be treated as a commitment.
-If after sending the long-duration HSTS header, your site is unable to serve HTTPS (e.g. by moving to a host that doesn't support HTTPS) visitors will be unable to access your site.
+If your site is unable to serve HTTPS (e.g. by moving to a host that doesn't support HTTPS) after sending a long-duration HSTS header, visitors will be unable to access your site.
 - Any option with `+subdomains` should only be used if you want to enforce HTTPS for *all subdomains, even those not connected to Pantheon*.
+  - To prepare your site to serve all content via HTTPS, follow the [Switching Sites from HTTP to HTTPS](/docs/http-to-https/) doc.

 #### Test Your Site's HSTS Configuration for an A+ Rating